Sarcoma in Children

 • Previous radiation therapy treatment

 Sarcomas often exhibit few symptoms, but symptoms can increase or worsen as the tumor grows and presses on nearby organs or blood vessels.
-Common symptoms of sarcoma include:
+Common sarcoma symptoms in children include:

 • A painless lump or mass